geopython/pygeoapi/docs/source/configuration.rst

             ssn: "http://www.w3.org/ns/ssn/"
             Datastream: sosa:isMemberOf

-Sometimes, the JSON-LD desired is more complicated than can be achieved by simply aliasing properties using a context.
+Sometimes, the JSON-LD desired for an individual feature in a collection is more complicated than can be achieved by aliasing properties using a context.
 In thise case, it is possible to specify a jinja2 template.
-When ``template`` is defined for a feature collection, the json-ld prepared by pygeoapi will be used to render a jinja2 template. pygeoapi provides a default template, which will render the unmodified json-ld document.
+When ``item_template`` is defined for a feature collection, the json-ld prepared by pygeoapi will be used to render the jinja2 template specified by the path.
+The path specified can be absolute or relative to pygeoapi's template folder.
+For even more deployment flexibility, the path can be specified with string interpolation of environment variables.

 .. code-block:: yaml

-    template: jsonld/base.jsonld
+    item_template: jsonld/base.jsonld
     context:
         - datetime: https://schema.org/DateTime